N Gauge Society Ltd

 Where can I find out more?

 This document provides an overview to a more formal document called the ‘Privacy Notice’ which, under the new law, must be provided to each member.
 The Privacy Notice gives more detail than the above and who to contact for more information.
 Privacy Notice (Formal) – opens in new window.
+The formal privacy notice is also distributed to all members annually in the Jan/Feb edition of the NGS newsletter.

 Your specific rights to your personal information held by the NGS are listed in the Rights Available to Individuals document – opens in new window